storybookjs/marko/docs/writing-docs/doc-blocks.md

 #### DocsPage

-In DocsPage a `Story` block is generated for each story in your [CSF] file, wrapped with a `Preview` wrapper that gives it a toolbar on top (in the case of the first “primary” story) and a source code preview underneath.
+In DocsPage, a `Story` block is generated for each story in your [CSF] file, it's wrapped with a `Preview` wrapper that gives it a toolbar on top (in the case of the first “primary” story) and a source code preview underneath.

 #### MDX